mnahabedian1/WHKY-Player-Development-Project/README.md

 Contains the python code to manipulate the data, train the models and obtain the resulting habits for the player development matrix.

 ### SARAH Applications
-[Tableau dashboard](https://public.tableau.com/app/profile/mikael.nahabedian1483/viz/PlayerDevProject-PublicVersion/Dashboard32) with the player development matrix for the 262 skaters in the data set:
+[Tableau dashboard](https://public.tableau.com/app/profile/mikael.nahabedian1483/viz/PlayerDevProject-PublicVersion/Dashboard32) with the player development matrix for the 262 skaters in the data set.

-The folder also contains 2 case studies outlining development plans for Ashton Bell and Abby Roque based on the results of the SARAH models.